 Within the Apache open source ecosystem, whose primary components are available in distribution packages from Hortonworks, Cloudera, and MapR, the historical batch processing engine MapReduce is increasingly being complemented or replaced by real-time engines such as Spark and Tez.
 These run on data stored on the Hadoop File System (HDFS) in the data lake.

-Batch load and CDC replication software can access HDFS, potentially through the high-performance native protocol WebHDFS, which in turn uses the Kerberos open source network protocol to authenticate users.
+Batch load data ingestion and CDC replication software can access HDFS, potentially through the high-performance native protocol WebHDFS, which in turn uses the Kerberos open source network protocol to authenticate users.
 After it is connected, data architects and other users can use either batch load or CDC to land the source data in HDFS in the form of change tables.
 The data can be refined and queried there, using MapReduce batch processing for historical analysis.

 Change Data Capture (CDC) becomes critical when real-time engines like the Apache open source components Tez or Spark come into play.